Nelson gardener Emma Heke is brewing a strong herbal tea business

 Emma’s unusual background has provided her with a unique set of skills.
 She graduated with a fine art degree from Dunedin Art School and set up her own papier mâché business, custom-making sculptures.
 She worked in Sydney as a professional photographer, then trained to be a high school art and photography teacher.

 When Connor was born, she had to reinvent her career.
-She made educational films for children, and a DVD called Our Green Roadie, where she and Connor travelled NZ meeting eco-entrepreneurs.
+She made educational films for children, and a DVD called Our Green Roadie, where she and Connor traveled NZ meeting eco-entrepreneurs.

 EMMA’S 6 HERB-DRYING TIPS